Gouache – Opaque watercolour

 If there are any areas you want to make lighter again, wet them slightly with your (clean) paintbrush and dab the pigment off with tissue.

 Add any finishing touches like whiskers and facial hair.

 Next, redraw your picture and paint it with gouache.
 You can work from dark to light or vice versa with gouache, but be mindful about how wet your brush is, as gouache is very blendable.
 In fact, use this blending ability of gouache for smooth subtle gradients of colour.
 Gouache can also be reworked once dried.
 Use a paintbrush dipped in water and paint around the edges.
 As the paint softens into a liquid you can blur the edges.

-Then using the gouache to add shading details and other details such as the eyes over the top.
+Then we are using the gouache to add shading and other details such as the eyes over the top.
 You should be able to achieve an interesting contrast between the tones and the texture.